Cinnamon-Pear Rustic Tart

 - 1 tablespoon coarse sugar

 - In a large bowl, mix flour and salt; cut in butter until crumbly.
 Gradually add ice water, tossing with a fork until dough holds together when pressed.
-Shape into a disk; wrap in plastic.
+Shape into a disk; wrap.
 Refrigerate 30 minutes or overnight.

 - Preheat oven to 375°.
 In a large skillet, heat butter over medium-high heat.
 Add pears and cinnamon; cook and stir until tender, 2-3 minutes.
 Stir in cider and brown sugar.
 Bring to a boil; cook and stir until thickened, 8-10 minutes.
 Stir in vanilla; cool slightly.

 - On a lightly floured surface, roll dough into a 14-in. circle.
 Transfer to a parchment-lined baking sheet.

 - Spoon filling over pastry to within 2 in. of edge.
 Fold pastry edge over filling, pleating as you go and leaving an opening in the center.
 Brush folded pastry with water; sprinkle with coarse sugar.
 Bake until crust is golden and filling is bubbly, 45-50 minutes.
 Transfer tart to a wire rack to cool.